beetbox/beets/docs/reference/cli.rst

 ``-f`` option lets you specify a specific format with which to print every album or track.
 This uses the same template syntax as beets' :doc:`path formats
 <pathformat>`.
 For example, the command ``beet ls -af '$album: $tracktotal'
 beatles`` prints out the number of tracks on each Beatles album.
-Remember to enclose the template argument in single quotes to avoid shell expansion.
+In Unix shells, remember to enclose the template argument in single quotes to avoid environment variable expansion.

 .. _xargs: http://en.wikipedia.org/wiki/Xargs